Rostov Nuclear Power Plant

 Construction of Rostov reactor No. 1 began in 1977 and operations began in 2001.
 Construction of reactor No. 2 commenced in 1983 and finished in 2010.
 Unit 3 was connected to the electrical grid for the first time in December 2015.
 Unit 4 underwent first criticality on 7 December 2017, and put into commercial operation on 28 September 2018.
-Units No. 3 and 4 are of an upgraded VVER-1000/320 subtype.
+Units 3 and 4 are of an upgraded VVER-1000/320 subtype.

-The post-Soviet Union revival of the nuclear industry of Russia took place at Rostov in the early 2000s, with the completion of the building of unit 2 in 2010, unit 3 in 2015 and unit 4 in 2017.
+The post–Soviet Union revival of the nuclear industry of Russia took place at Rostov in the early 2000s, with the completion of the building of unit 2 in 2010, unit 3 in 2015 and unit 4 in 2017.
 Unit 4 was the last VVER-1000/V-320 reactor built.

 Reactors

-Incidents
+Accidents and incidents

+November 4, 2014 — an emergency shutdown of two power units occurred at the Rostov NPP, the supply of electricity to consumers was stopped, it took five to six hours to restore operation.
+The shutdown of the power units occurred due to the tripping of the protection.

-On 21 October, 2021, Unit Two at the Rostov Nuclear Power Plant activated emergency shutdown procedures. and put on maintenance mode, because of a steam leak.
+On 21 October 2021, unit 2 at the Rostov Nuclear Power Plant activated emergency shutdown procedures and put on maintenance mode due to a crack in the welded joint on the pipeline and resulting steam leak.

-On 31 December 2022 A fire broke out at a substation killing one person.
+On 31 December 2022, a fire broke out in unit 3's block transformer under maintenance, killing one and severely injuring another.

+July 16, 2024 — the power unit of the Rostov NPP was shut down due to the activation of automation due to the malfunction of the turbogenerator.
+The amount of temporary restrictions in the southern power system immediately after the accident reached 1.5 GW.
+After restoration works, the deficit decreased to 500 MW. restrictions on electricity consumption were introduced in the southern regions, the lights went out in the temporarily occupied Crimea.